Friday, July 5, 2024

 Vermont single-panel comics.
 Captions by Bernie, images by nature.
 Sponsored by the Insect Alliance, Solidarity for All Life, and our highly valued Local Pollinators.

-This comic strip introduced the term "Inverting" which means invertebrate watching as birding is to bird watching.
+These comics introduced the term "Inverting" which means invertebrate watching as birding is to bird watching.

 Inverting is being outside, observing, experiencing